NCAR/rda-python-globus/README.md

 $ dsglobus ls -ep <endpoint> -p <path> --filter '!=file2.txt'  # anything but "file2.txt"
 ```

+## Customizing and extending dsglobus

+This app can be modified and adapted to be used on other Globus Transfer clients and endpoints with
+minimal effort.
+Simply update the client ID, token storage, endpoint IDs, and other configuration
+parameters in `rda_globus_python/lib/config.py` to adapt the app to your use case and specific
+needs.

 ## Resources

 This app uses the